lwasser/clean-hugo/exampleSite/content/blog/2025-12-22-using-admonitions-in-clean-hugo.md

 date: 2024-12-22
 draft: false
 excerpt: "Learn how to set up and customize the Clean Hugo theme for your website."
-image: "/images/hero-image.jpg"
+image:
-photo_credit_author: "Jane Smith"
+  src: "images/hero-image.jpg"
-photo_credit_description: "Modern workspace setup"
+  alt: "Modern workspace with laptop and coffee"
+  credit: "Photo by Jane Smith on Unsplash"
 category: "Tutorial"
 show_author: false
 hideDate: false